find your perfect postgrad program

 You will study a wide range of key issues in the study of religion and theology, with options for engaging textual and hermeneutical as well as social scientific approaches, and opportunities for undertaking field research both in the UK and overseas.

-The Department of Theology and Religious Studies at the University of Chester is distinctive for the breadth of expertise offered by our academic staff.
 On the MA in Theology and Religious Studies, you will have the opportunity to explore topics in biblical studies, the social scientific study of global religions, and Christian theology and ethics.

-The Department has a strong research culture which directly informs our teaching.
+We have a strong research culture which directly informs our teaching.
 In the most recent evaluation of our research in the Research Excellence Framework (REF2021), 88% of our submission was judged world-leading (4) or internationally excellent (3), placing us 7th in the UK by this measure (REF2021 Results Analysis – Elsevier).

 Professionals in both the private and public sectors engage in this course to increase their 'religious literacy' and to demonstrate to their employers the many transferable skills fostered by the study of theology and religions.
 Many students take this course simply because they consider studying the world's religious beliefs, texts, histories, and practices fascinating and relevant.
 The course also attracts those seeking ministerial development.